 A type of pension that pays a retirement income based on your salary and how long you have worked for your employer.
 Final salary pension schemes are probably the best-known type of defined benefit pension scheme, but many have now been phased out.

 Defined contribution pension

 With this type of pension, the idea is that you build up a pension pot based on contributions from you and/or your employer, plus any investment returns.
 You then use this money to provide yourself with an income when you retire.

 Income drawdown is essentially a way of taking the money you have built up in your pension pot, as and when you need it.
 The money you haven’t yet taken out stays invested, so it has the potential to grow (or indeed fall) in value.
 You will also pay charges on the money you have got invested, which is important to bear in mind.

 You might not know this, but the money you pay into your pension doesn’t sit in a bank vault somewhere, gathering dust.
 Instead it’s invested in one or more investment funds.
 Investment funds invest in a range of assets (such as shares, bonds and property).
 The aim of investment funds is to achieve objectives based on your attitude to risk, such as investment growth.

 Your marginal tax rate is the highest rate of income tax you pay on each additional pound of income.
 Income tax is split into bands and you pay different rates depending on what your income is.

-Put simply, the total amount of money you have in your pension.
+Put simply, a pension pot is the total amount of money you have in your pension.

 Pension tax relief